 Custody and Preservation of Purchases.
 The Marijuana or Marijuana Products purchased as part of the program shall be securely stored during transport in a manner to prevent contamination or spoilage.

 Contamination and Spoilage During Storage or Transport.
 Any contamination or spoilage of purchases under the Secret Shopper Program during storage or transport while under the control of the purchaser shall be promptly documented by the purchaser in writing and reported to the Commission.
-The Commission or a Commission Delegee may authorize the disposal of the contaminated or spoiled purchase, pursuant to 935 CMR 500.105(12).
+The Commission or a Commission Delegee may authorize the disposal of the contaminated or spoiled purchase, pursuant to 935 CMR 500.105(12): Waste Disposal.

 Use of Secret Shopper Investigative Results.
 Results of investigations conducted under Secret Shopper Program shall be promptly submitted to the Commission.